deresegetachew/quote-copilot/README.md

 - High operational overhead
 - Inconsistent responses and tracking

-## 🚨 Case in Point: Procurement in Aircraft Maintenance
+## 🚨 Case in Point: Procurement in Maintenance

-When a customer sends an email requesting aircraft parts, a specialist must:
+When a customer sends an email requesting  parts, a specialist must:

 1. Parse what is being asked (e.g. part number, quantity, deadline)
 2. Check if the part is available internally